 The father of Adolf Hitler, Alois Hitler was a domineering, unforgiving husband who often beat his wife and his children — leading his son to despise him.

-One summer day in a small Austrian village, an unmarried, 42-year old peasant woman gave birth to a baby boy.
+One summer day in a small Austrian village, an unmarried 42-year-old peasant woman gave birth to a baby boy.
 Considering that this was 1837, it was certainly a minor scandal that the child was born out of wedlock, but Maria Anna Schicklgruber was certainly not the first woman to have found herself in this predicament.
-In fact, her story would likely been forgotten entirely had not the son she bore went on have his own son, one who would bear perhaps the most infamous name in history: Adolf Hitler.
+In fact, her story would have likely been forgotten entirely had not the son she bore would have his own son, one who would bear perhaps the most infamous name in history: Adolf Hitler.

 From Alois Hiedler To Alois Hitler